Irritable Bowel Syndrome Specialist

 Irritable bowel syndrome, or IBS, can cause abdominal pain and discomfort for which there’s no known cure.
 However, the expert team at Gastroenterology Associates of Western Colorado in Grand Junction, Colorado, has considerable experience of helping people who have IBS, using the most up-to-date techniques to improve patients lives and free them from the restrictions of IBS.
-If you have irritable bowel syndrome or any of the symptoms, call the clinic today or book an appointment online.
+If you have irritable bowel syndrome or any of the symptoms, call the clinic today.

 Irritable bowel syndrome (IBS) is a gastrointestinal condition that causes abdominal pain and affects your bowel movements.
 People who have IBS may suffer from diarrhea or constipation, or sometimes both.
 It can cause gas and bloating, and cramps after eating that improve following a bowel movement.